-Here are some tips on how to stay safe in the blazing heat:
+Here are some tips on how to stay safe in the blazing heat this summer:

 Protect yourself from the sun